HellYard/Cell/language/documentation/Modifiers/Array/Sub.md

 Sub Modifier
 ==================
-The Sub Modifier returns an array with the specified start and end of an array variable.
+The Sub Modifier returns an array with the specified start and end of an array value.

 Arguments
 --------------